 Oatmeal Chocolate Chip Cookies

-Soft & chewy, these oatmeal chocolate chip cookies go from prep to in your mouth in 30 minutes!
-Made with semi-sweet chocolate chips for the perfect balance!
+Soft and chewy, these oatmeal chocolate chip cookies are ready in less than 30 minutes.
+Made with semi-sweet chocolate chips and rolled oats!

 This post may contain affiliate links.
 Please read our disclosure policy.

-• Dry ingredients: In addition to the oats and chocolate chips, you’ll need some flour, baking soda, salt, cinnamon, white sugar as well as brown sugar.
+• Dry ingredients: In addition to the oats and chocolate chips, you’ll need flour, baking soda, salt, cinnamon, and white and brown sugar.

 • Wet ingredients: You’ll also need eggs, butter, and vanilla extract.